A Markov Decision Process Framework for Early Maneuver Decisions in Satellite Collision Avoidance: Literature Review

-The integration of artificial intelligence and machine learning into decision-making tools has shown promising results in automating CAM operations.
-In collision detection, a multitude of machine learning techniques has been evaluated to perform collision avoidance dectection~\citep{Uriot2022SpacecraftCompetition,gonzalo2021board,acciarini2021kessler}.
-RL methods have been explored to automated maneuver decisions in~\citep{Temizer2010CollisionProcesses,Kazemi2024SatelliteOptimization,mu2024autonomous}.
-Recently, a similar approach to modeling CAM guidance via MDPs is taken in~\citep{kuhl2025markov} using simulated conjunction data messages and upper confidence bound algorithms.
-To the best of our knowledge, this project is the first to explicitly minimize fuel expenditure over variable transfer orbit characteristics and validated using historical conjunction data messages.
+Artificial intelligence and machine learning are promising approaches to automate CAM operations.
+Multiple machine learning techniques have been applied to collision avoidance detection~\citep{Uriot2022SpacecraftCompetition,gonzalo2021board,acciarini2021kessler}.
+Automated maneuver guidance via RL has been explored in~\citep{Temizer2010CollisionProcesses,Kazemi2024SatelliteOptimization,mu2024autonomous}.
+Recently, a similar approach to modeling CAM guidance via MDPs is taken in~\citep{kuhl2025markov} using synthetic CDMs and Q-learning.
+To the best of our knowledge, this manuscript is the first to validate MDP-based CAM performance using historical conjunction event observations.